AnelMusic/anelmusic.github.io/posts/small-agents.md

 messages.append(next_prompt)
 ```

 This feels natural.
 It is also how you produce context sludge.
 Small models degrade badly when the instructions they need are buried under old traces, half-finished thoughts, and redundant summaries.
 The important things get diluted.
-The model attends to what is recent and verbose, not to what is structurally significant.
+The model attends to what is recent and verbose (use it to bias the model), not to what is structurally significant.

 Instead, compile a fresh context for each call from the current state: